Volleyball

 Passing requires the ability to read and predict the serves' trajectory and the player's ability to understand and be aware of his/her own space.

-In a Coaches' Clinic in Colorado, Dr. Doug Beal and Dr. Bill Neville shared that it is hard to find good passers because they need to know how to position themselves and they need to discern the midline of the ball path's midline.
+In a coaches' clinic in Colorado, Dr. Doug Beal and Dr. Bill Neville shared that it is hard to find good passers because they need to know how to position themselves and discern the midline of the ball path's midline.

 Passers also need to have the patience not to react to the variations and floatations of the ball.
 For that reason, in the 80's it was hard to find four good passers which forced the coaching staff to specialize and rely on the passing role to Kiraly, Powers, Bob Ctvrlik, and the defense specialist Sato.

-To learn how to position on court, players need to recognize the passing zones and explore their spaces through quick runs back and forth in the low ready position and then move using the shuffle footwork pattern always moving in zig-zag close to 45 degrees angles.
+To learn how to position on the court, players need to recognize the passing zones and explore their spaces through quick runs back and forth in the low ready position and then move using the shuffle footwork pattern, always moving in zig-zag close to 45 degrees angles.

 In addition, to "be there, relaxed and cool, the passer must rehearse the multiple possibilities of moving to the ball in a quick reaction.
 In the Science of Volleyball, Dr. Karl McGown explains that the passer must be ready to move into the eight directions but use multiple patterns.

-Dr. Platonov adds that when the serve is a couple of feet away from passers midline it is important to look at the target at the moment of contact, so all connector muscles will follow the eyes, thus guiding the ball to the desired zone.
+Dr. Platonov adds that when the serve is a couple of feet away from the passer midline, it is important to look at the target at the moment of contact so all connector muscles will follow the eyes, thus guiding the ball to the desired zone.
 Although many coaches call this fine movement "intuitive", I have studied that this application of the high-level passing technique is an application of eye-hand coordination, thus it makes perfect sense.

 After practicing the ready position stance and acquiring good spatial coordination (personal space) in relation to the net and possible trajectories of the ball (serves flights), the player must practice their passing grips that could be adopted in every direction and possible final position, which include at their neutral zones or initial position.

 Following the spatial coordination, spatial recognition, and technical kinesthetic training, then, passers can start passing the volleyball at the mid, low, and high levels.
-Passing stationary passes is the simpler way that progresses to passing to 50 cm (2-3 feet away) and then passing further if needed.
+Passing stationary passes is the simpler way to progress to 50 cm (2-3 feet away) and then passing further if needed.

 The position to be on serve-receive as well as the ideal individual technique to perform a pass needs to be deliberately practiced using predictability and distribution of practice that will lead to successful experiences in passing.
 The deliberate practice in passing is critical to developing confident passers since frustration and fear are the two major enemies of a passer to become an expert.